symfony/symfony-docs/components/lock.rst

 MysqlStore
 ~~~~~~~~~~

-MysqlStore uses `MySQL Advisory Locks`_ to implement connection bound advisory locking.
+The MysqlStore relies on the properties of `MySQL user-level locks`_.
+That means
-This means that by using :ref:`MysqlStore <lock-store-mysql>` the locks will be automatically
+that by using :ref:`MysqlStore <lock-store-mysql>` the locks will be
-released at the end of the session in case the client cannot unlock for any reason.
+automatically released at the end of the session in case the client cannot

-`MySQL Advisory Locks`_ should also be compatible with MariaDB, which will also use the PDO driver.
+unlock for any reason.

+These locking functions are also available in MariaDB, which uses the same
+``mysql`` PDO driver.

-If the MySQL service or the machine hosting it restarts, every lock will be
+If the MySQL service or the machine hosting it restarts, every lock would be
 lost without notifying the running processes.

-If the TCP connection is lost, the MySQL may release locks without notifying
+If the TCP connection is lost, MySQL may release locks without notifying the
-the application.
+application.

 PdoStore
 ~~~~~~~~